DBA Program Dissertation: Doctoral Study Requirements

 DBA program candidates at Drexel LeBow College of Business are required to complete and submit doctoral dissertation for committee approval.

-The dissertation process is comprised of a series of lockstep courses, culminating in two major milestones: defense of the proposal and defense of the completed research.
-The dissertation will need to show relevance, be tied to appropriate scientific literature, and have appropriate methodology and analysis to support the conclusions outlined in the doctoral study paper.
+The doctoral dissertation process is comprised of a series of lockstep courses, culminating in two major doctoral study milestones: defense of the proposal and defense of the completed research.
+The DBA dissertation will need to show relevance, be tied to appropriate scientific literature, and have appropriate methodology and analysis to support the conclusions outlined in the doctoral study paper.

 Each candidate will be assigned a dissertation chair, who will guide the student through the process starting in year one, and committee who will evaluate the proposal and the completed research.
 Both proposal defense and completed research defense must attain a passing grade for the degree to be conferred.
 There are no qualifying or candidacy exams.